tweag/python-monorepo-example/2017-11-16-linear-streams.md

 _consumed_ — exactly once in a function, or the program will not compile.
 Both forgetting to use a linear value or using it more than once will lead to a compile time error.
-This simple concept help us move a new category of programming errors from the responsibility of the programmer to the compiler, making it easier to write correct code with stronger guarantees about the implementation.
+This simple concept helps us move a new category of programming errors from the responsibility of the programmer to the compiler, making it easier to write correct code with stronger guarantees about the implementation.